 – deviants from both sides – highlights that the mistrust is driven by a within-group collective action problem, not a general mistrust of all outgroup members.
 Peace benefits all members of a group, but contributing to peace is costly for group members because they must refrain from engaging in behaviors that benefit themselves at the expense of the outgroup.
 Achieving peace, as with any public good, requires overcoming this collective action problem: the group must compel group members to contribute to peace despite the members’ individual incentive to shirk and rely on others to bear its cost.
 One group trusting the other to honor an agreement, then, means not only trusting that a high proportion of outgroup members desire peace, but also that those outgroup members can and will compel less cooperative group members to honor a peace agreement (Fearon and Laitin 1996).
 Peace can be derailed by a few radicals who do not reflect the preferences of most group members (Sambanis and Shayo 2013; De Sanctis and Galla 2009).

-Peace between many farming and pastoral groups is prevented by a lack of trust (i.e. a commitment problem).
-Both sides are better off cooperating peacefully than fighting, but neither side trusts the other to honor agreements that would prevent fighting.
-The reasons each group does not trust the other side, however, is not that they believe the other side as a whole will defect on peace agreements, but rather that the farming group cannot credibly commit to preventing all farmers from expanding into grazing lands, and the pastoral group cannot credibly commit to preventing all herders from grazing cattle on croplands.
-Their between-group commitment problem is driven by a within-group collective action problem because neither group trusts the other to punish their own.

 4.1 Resolving farmer-pastoralist conflict

 Though conflict between farming and pastoral groups is common, not all farming and pastoral groups are in conflict.
 Many communities overcame their trust problems and enjoy the complementarity of farming and pastoral lifestyles.
+WRITE ABOUT CONTACT HERE.

 Communities that successfully navigated farmer-pastoralist tension generally have a noticeable commonality: an institution comprised of farmers and pastoralists to handle cases that threaten intergroup relations.
 This institution can tap into ingroup networks to identify transgressors from each side, much like an ingroup policing institution (Fearon and Laitin 1996).
 In addition to the benefit of ingroup networks, these joint institutions have another benefit: since both groups are represented, neither the plaintiff, the defendant, nor their group can credibly claim that the case was decided unfairly due to group bias.
 The collaborative nature of the institution helps curtail misperceptions, which can derail cooperative equilibria (Jervis 2017; Wu and Axelrod 1995; Bendor, Kramer, and Stout 1991).

 These joint institutions function much like trial by jury.
 Representatives from each group meet, hear from the case’s “plaintiff” and “defendant”, and decide an appropriate punishment.
-For common occurrences – crop damage, cattle rustling, and the like – there may also be a code of laws: predecided penalties, such as a set cost per acre of cropland destroyed or head of cattle stolen.
+For common occurrences – crop damage, cattle rustling, and the like – there may also be a code of laws, such as a set cost per acre of cropland destroyed or head of cattle stolen.
 In past decades, agreements between the traditional leaders of each community function similarly, by setting compensation for specific actions.
 Conflict is often blamed on the breakdown of such institutions (Tonah 2002; Cotula et al. 2004; Kuusaana and Bukari 2015).